alelr36/techifide/README.md

 3. npm install
 4. cd frontend-react
 5. npm install
+6. Fill the file `nodemon.json` in the root of the project, using the credentials provided by email.

 ----
-After the comands above have been run, you can start the server by running `npm start` in root folder, and the front end can be started by running `npm start` in the _frontend-react_ folder
+After the comands above have been run, you can start the server by running `npm start` in root folder.
+This will start the server using 8000 port.
+Visiting http://localhost:8000 should show you a hello world message.

+The front end can be started by running `npm start` in the _frontend-react_ folder.

 ## Other commands
 `npm run test`